Timo9Madrid7/EE4C06Networking/exam_notes.md

    - $Qu=0$ $u$ is an eigenvector of $Q$ belonging to eigenvalue $\mu=0$

 10. electrical graph, effective resistance
-11. electrical graph, potential voltage
+11. electrical graph, effective resistance
+    - compute the effective resistance between node 1 and 3
 12. Laplacian matrix
 13. Star graph, spectrum of the Laplacian